rednafi/rednafi.com/content/go/gateway_pattern.md

 // order/service.go
 package order

-// The order service only requires the Charge method of Stripe gateway.
+// The order service only requires the Charge method of a payment gateway.
 // So we define a tiny interface here on the consumer side rather
 // than on the producer side
 type paymentGateway interface {
-    Charge(amount int64, currency, cardToken string) (string, error) }
+    Charge(amount int64, currency string, source string) (string, error) }

 type Service struct {